sam20908/competitive-programming/README.md

 # LeetCode C++ Template

-### Supported platforms:

-- Windows (only platform right now, submit a PR if you want more platforms)

-### Brief explanation

-This was created because I had enough of manually changing LeetCode inputs to be C++ compatible.
-For example, every time the input was a list, I have to convert it to a `std::vector`, which was annoying as heck.
-You can only imagine the pain for linked lists and binary trees...

-This template was also designed to read inputs **FAST**, meaning it'll construct the appropriate input objects as it reads the input *character by character*.
-It has to be fast because the majority of problems will have **HUGE** inputs, often to the size of *MILLIONS*.
-The outputting of the solution is going to be slower, simply because it's usually much less than the input and writing output character by character is painful.
+This was created for ease of solving LeetCode problems locally.
+The template is able to parse LeetCode inputs and constructs the appropriate data to pass into the solution.
+Integration with editors requires minimal work since this template is designed to be minimal.

 ### Features

-- Supports all possible LeetCode inputs and outputs, which is done in `input.txt` and `output.txt`
+- Supports LeetCode inputs and outputs
-- Ability to ignore certain lines in `input.txt`, to test regressions later on and debug certain tests for now
+- Ignore certain lines in `input.txt` to test regressions
-- Adds common values and type aliases from competitive programming, such as `INF = 1e9` and more
-- A dedicated debug macro `dbg` for local debugging only
+- A debug macro `dbg` to pretty-print variables
-- Ability to copy the entire file for submission without removing debug calls, and etc
+- Copy the entire file for submission

 ### How to use?

-1. Every time you get a new LeetCode problem, you only need to modify `main.cpp` and `input.txt`:
+1. To set up for a LeetCode problem, only modify `main.cpp` and `input.txt`:
   - ```cpp
      // ----- CHANGE FOR PROBLEM -----
      class Solution {